Characters of the Metal Gear series: Raikov

-Ivan Raidenovitch Raikov (イワン・ライデノヴィッチ・ライコフ, Iwan Raidenovitchi Raikofu) is a high-ranking officer within Groznyj Grad who is implied to be Colonel Volgin's secret lover and has colonel-class authority despite having a rank of major.
+Ivan Raidenovitch Raikov (イワン・ライデノヴィッチ・ライコフ, Iwan Raidenovitchi Raikofu) is a high-ranking officer within Groznyj Grad, he is Volgin's trusted major, or often referred as Volgin's favorite and has colonel-class authority despite having a rank of major.
 The player is able to wear a mask to impersonate him, as Kojima noted that there were fans who wanted to play as Raiden in Metal Gear Solid 3.
 Besides impersonating Raikov, Naked Snake is required to incapacitate him and take his uniform to infiltrate Groznyj Grad, with the player also being given the choice of killing him.
 According to Kojima, the reason why he left Raikov's fate up to the player was largely because of Raiden's controversial popularity.
 Raikov appears as a secret character in Portable Ops, having been exiled to Colombia by the Soviet military after the fallout of Operation Snake Eater runs him afoul of the Kremlin.

 Raikov is voiced by Kenyu Horiuchi in Japanese and by Charlie Schlatter in English.